-Oxalis tetraphylla Cav. is the correct and accepted scientific name for this species of Oxalis.
+Oxalis tetraphylla Cav. is the accepted scientific name for this species of Oxalis.
 It was named and described by Antonio José Cavanilles in Icon et Descriptiones Plantarum 3 in 1795.

 The genus, Oxalis L., was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 I found this unlabeled Oxalis tetraphylla at Wagler’s Greenhouse on May 5, 2018.
 They had several Oxalis triangularis subsp. papilionaceae so I picked up two more pots of those, too.
 You just never know what you will find at the Amish greenhouses.
 Other people give Wagler’s plants then they share them with their customers.
 Usually, they just know the common name, or whatever name they were told.

 It is possible this Oxalis tetraphylla is the cultivar ‘Iron Cross’ but there is no 100% sure way of knowing.
 One of the common names is also Iron Cross because that name became what it was called by people passing it around.
 Other common names include Lucky Clover and Lucky Plant.
 The species growing in the wild are known as Four-Leaved Sorrel and Four-Leaved Pink Sorrel.
 Although they resemble clover, Oxalis are not true clovers.

 They are closely related to Wood Sorrels, also in the Oxalis genera, and share the sharp lemony flavor.
 They are edible, but due to the oxalic acid content, eating too much can interfere with the absorption of certain nutrients in the body, especially calcium.